Welcome to the website of the South West Herts. Astronomical Society (SWHAS)

 The Society was founded in 1968, with the aims of promoting the science of astronomy and encouraging popular interest in the subject.

 From September to May regular meetings are held in Rickmansworth, usually on the last Friday of the month.
 Illustrated talks are given on various aspects of astronomy, presented either by our own members or by visiting speakers.
-The Society is fortunate to have the use of a planetarium, where a monthly tour of the night sky is conducted.
-We also have use of a 11 inch Celestron Schmidt Cassegrain telescope.
+The Society is fortunate to have the use of the planetarium at the RMS, where a monthly tour of the night sky is conducted.

 A monthly newsletter keeps members informed about the activities of the society and the observing sessions, and also includes summaries of the talks given at the monthly meetings.